openscm/continuous-timeseries/docs/further-background/index.md

 We aim to avoid writing instructions or technical descriptions here, they belong elsewhere.

-Points we will aim to cover:
+Points we aim to cover:

 - Context and background on the library
 - Why it was created
-- Help the reader make connections
+- Connections within this library and between this library and others

+## Why did we build this API?

+[Why this API][why-this-api] explains why we built this API the way we did.
+In particular, the problems that this API solves.
+This is a good starting point if you're wondering, "Why yet another timeseries representation?"

 ## Representations of objects